Frequently asked question

 No, Waldorf schools are not sects.
 They are free, state-recognised schools with a special educational concept.
 Waldorf education was developed by Rudolf Steiner, who also founded anthroposophy.
 This is incorporated into the education as background knowledge, but is not taught as a world view.
 Waldorf schools are ideologically open and independent.

-> Why a Waldorf school is not a sect.
+> 9 Reasons why a Waldorf school is not a sect.

 - Shared leadership: Leadership is distributed among teachers, administrators and parents rather than centred on a single leader or authority figure.